kregmi/cross-view-image-synthesis/README.md

 Krishna Regmi, [Ali Borji](http://aliborji.xyz/aliborji.html)

 ## Code
-Our code is heavily borrowed from [pix2pix](https://github.com/phillipi/pix2pix).
+Our code is borrowed from [pix2pix](https://github.com/phillipi/pix2pix).
 We will release the code soon.